All Episodes

 That's what it is.

-One of the aspects of this is that these people, and it's an increasing number of them, 30, 35, still living at home, uh, with mom and dad, are uh also limiting their own job opportunities because they're they're not allowing themselves the freedom to move out and move somewhere to seek an opportunity, and that's gonna have uh deleterious effects on them as well.
+One of the aspects of this is that these people, and it's an increasing number of them, 30, 35 still living at home with mom and dad, are also limiting their own job opportunities because they're not allowing themselves the freedom to move out and move somewhere to seek an opportunity.

 There's a great column in the San Diego Union Tribune about this today, which I will also get to.

-We got audio soundbite scalore.
+We got audio soundbites, galore.

 We've got great stories, funny, serious.

-We're gonna run the gamut today.
+We're going to run the gamut today.

-We'll cover it, and we'll get started with all the rest of it right after this.
+And we'll get started with all the rest of it right after this.

 What is this?

-More bumper music from home.
+More bumper music from home?

 I don't remember hearing this before.

-Oh, yeah, I I know we put that on the website.
+I know we put that on the website.

-I forgot I talked to that guy.
+I talked to that guy.

 It doesn't help when the New York Times comes along and wants to do a story about how rotten General Motors is.

-You can sympathize with people all day.
+You can sympathize with people all day long.

 Oh, I feel so sorry for you.

-I mean, that's that's uh that's not helpful either.
+I mean, that's not helpful either.

 This is, I mean, New York Times loves these kinds of stories.

-Uh and the and the people that get interviewed for these stories end up reading them uh are not served well by all that.
+General Motors going bad, American corporations being mean-spirited and evil, and firing decent, hard-working Americans and placing them on the unemployment line and blah, And the people that get interviewed for these stories end up reading them are not served well by all that.

-Washington Post says it all, Canadian British aid workers freed in Iraq.
+Washington Post says it all: Canadian British aid workers freed in Iraq.

-They were not freed, they were rescued.
+They were rescued.

-The three men rescued the third paragraph, and they get it right.
+Oh, fine, the third paragraph, and they get it right.

 You can't be rescued, and I know that they're using the word freed to make it sound like this wasn't a rescue.